Frequently Asked Questions:

 When are appointments available?
 Appointments for the CATsNIP Clinic are available (usually) on Mondays and the second Saturday of every month.
 We are usually making appointments 8-12 weeks in advance.

 What is the schedule for my pet’s appointment at CATsNIP?
 Your cat must be at the Clinic at 8:00am on the day of the appointment to check-in.
-The surgery is then performed that day and your cat is ready to be picked up at 4:00pm that same day if the cat is awake.
+The surgery is then performed that day and your cat is ready to be picked up at 4:00pm that same day if the cat is awake enough to go home.

 What forms of payment do you accept?
 We accept payment by cash, check payable to Alterations, or credit/debit card with an added service fee.

 What if I have concerns about my pet’s recovery or condition after I get home that night?
 Do I have to contact my local veterinarian for an emergency?
 We want to be sure that your pet has the best recovery possible, and we also want you to be comfortable about any concerns you may have.
 If you have concerns or questions, please call the Alter-Ations phone number (608-606-3070) and leave a message.
 We will then return your call.
-You are always welcome to contact your local veterinarian if you feel you have an emergency situation and we cannot be reached.
+Please contact your local veterinarian if you feel you have an emergency situation and we cannot be reached.

 What is TNVR?
 Trap, Neuter, Vaccinate, Return (TNVR) is a program that allows free roaming cats to live out their lives without adding to the homeless cat population.
 Cats are humanely trapped, evaluated to ensure they are healthy enough to live a free-roaming lifestyle, vaccinated, spayed/neutered, ear tipped to identify them as being altered and released back to their familiar environment.
 Often kittens and tame cats can be placed with rescue organizations for adoption into homes.